stevenxchung/AWS-CSAA-ACloudGuru/Section 02 -- AWS - 10,000 Feet Overview/README.md

 # Section 2: AWS - 10,000 Feet Overview

-This section will cover a top-level overview on the AWS services tested in the Solutions Architect exam
+This section will cover a top-level overview on the AWS services tested in the Solutions Architect exam.

 * AWS officially launched in 2006
 * By the numbers, AWS services have grown from 82 in 2011 to over 1300+ in 2017